kbullaugheysas/kmercount/README.md

 Which produces output like this:

     usage: kmercount [options] < readsfile
+      -fasta string
+            Accept input from this fasta file
       -kmers string
             file listing kmers to look for
       -limit int
-        	limit the number of lines of stdin to consider (default = 0 = unlimited)
+            limit the number of lines of stdin to consider (default = 0 = unlimited) -unroll
+            Treat lines as one long contiguous sequence

+### Examples

+The program can take a list of sequences on stdin.
+By default each line is treated separately and kmers can't span line breaks:

+    (echo "AABCAAABCAA"; echo "ABCAAAAA") | kmercount -kmers <(echo "ABC"; echo "AAA")

+The program produces tabular output, and for the above command we'd get this:

+    kmer    ABC     3
+    kmer    AAA     4
+    stat    queries 2
+    stat    comparisons     15
+    stat    sum     7

+But if we add the -unroll parameter with the same inputs as above, like this:

+    (echo "AABCAAABCAA"; echo "ABCAAAAA") | kmercount -kmers <(echo "ABC"; echo "AAA") -unroll

+We get an extra count of "AAA" that spands the line break:

+    kmer    ABC     3
+    kmer    AAA     5
+    stat    queries 2
+    stat    comparisons     17
+    stat    sum     8